It's Easy Being Green: 9 Eco-Focused Travel Experiences in Manitoba

 Churchill Northern Studies Centre, Churchill

-Eco in action:
+Sustainability in action:

-In 2017, CNSC brought a Growcer to Churchill, a 40-ft shipping container outfitted with hydroponic gardening equipment that supplies the northern community with leafy kale, chard, lettuce and herbs per week.
+In 2017, CNSC brought a Growcer to Churchill, a 40-ft shipping container outfitted with hydroponic gardening equipment that supplies the northern community with leafy kale, chard, lettuce and herbs every week.
 CNSC affectionately calls this gardening and community-shared agriculture program Rocket Greens, a nod to the centre's location on Churchill's abandoned rocket research range site.

 Advancing the cause:

-CNSC hosts over 100 researchers and scientists per year studying arctic animals such as polar bears, belugas and wolves, as well as plants, birds and the northern lights.
+The research station hosts over 100 researchers and scientists per year studying arctic animals such as polar bears, belugas and wolves, as well as plants, birds and the northern lights.
 Travellers with a keen interest in science can learn directly from these experts on CNSC's year-round learning vacations.

 Winnipeg Folk Festival, Birds Hill Provincial Park

 Green by design: The city's beloved 4-day music/camping/dancing/prairie summer celebration won the 2018 Clearwater Award at the International Folk Music Awards, which is awarded to a festival that demonstrates an outstanding commitment to sustainable event production and environmental stewardship.
-Winnipeg Folk Festival operates on a 'leave no trace' principle, and thus has very strong initiatives around recycling, composting, and waste water management.
+Winnipeg Folk Festival operates on a 'leave no trace' principle, and thus has very strong initiatives around recycling, composting and waste water management.

 Turtle Village, Riding Mountain National Park